 - Preheat oven to 350 degrees.

 - Grease a small loaf pan (8"x4" or smaller) with coconut oil or line with parchment paper; set aside.

-- Mix the egg, honey or syrup, and banana together in a large bowl.
+- Mix the egg, honey or syrup, oil, and banana together in a large bowl.

-- Add the dry ingredients and zucchini, then add the apple cider vinegar, and stir until the batter is smooth.
+- Mix in the dry ingredients and zucchini, then add the apple cider vinegar, and stir until the batter is smooth.

 - Stir in the nuts, if using.

-- Pour batter into your greased loaf pan and bake for 45-50 minutes or until a toothpick inserted into the center comes out clean.
+- Pour batter into a greased loaf pan and bake for 45-50 minutes or until a toothpick inserted into the center comes out clean.
 (Larger pans will take less time.)